 My eyes were now only inches above the deck, which itself was only inches above the ocean.
 From this new perspective — rising and falling, twisting and rolling, here a yank, there a yank, everywhere a yank-yank — I felt like I was on a new theme ride at Disneyland.
 While Artisanal Fisherman of North-eastern Brazil wasn’t as catchy as Pirates of the Caribbean, the characters looked awfully similar.

 It didn’t help when I lowered my head to see where I was going.
 The faint light from the deck lamp showed how small the hold was, with transverse frames running back at regular intervals like the ribs of a large sea mammal.
 I would soon be playing the main part in a biblical fable and, confirmed doubter that I am, the irony did not escape me.

 In a moment of panic my head shot up.
 Guess who was still watching me?

 Is there no privacy on this damn raft!
 I gave them my best bullshit smile while at the same time thinking, And I hope you don’t mind the smell of fear and vomit when you come down to sleep.
 Thankfully unable to read my thoughts, they all smiled back.

 There was no getting around it — I could not procrastinate any longer.
 (And I so hate reaching that point!)
 I scooted my butt forward like a centipede.
 When my chest hit the coaming wall I leaned back and tilted my head sideways to fit into the opening.
 I was in but nowhere near my “bed.”
 And the damn hatch cover was still open.

 The heavy lid didn’t budge an inch when I reached up to close it.
 For seconds I tried, grunting and groaning, thinking I’d discovered a great new ab exercise, when suddenly the cover ran back on its own and slammed shut.
 “Oh!—” I yelped, pulling my fingers back just in time.
 What the . . .

-Then I realized what had happened: a “helping hand” above.
+Then I realized what had happened: a “helping hand” from above.
 And for some reason, call it brotherly intuition, I knew just whose hand it was.